 Afraid your credit score will prevent you from securing an auto loan?
 It’s true that lenders evaluate your creditworthiness when reviewing your application for financing.
 However, having less than perfect credit doesn’t automatically disqualify from getting approved.
 It just means that you’ll more than likely receive a higher APR.
 But if your credit score meets or exceeds the lender’s minimum criteria and your income is up to par, chances are you’ll be approved for an auto loan with their most competitive financing terms.

 You should also know that there are lenders that specialize in providing auto loans to consumers with past credit issues.

-The loan amount you’re approved heavily depends on your income.
+The loan amount you’re approved for heavily depends on your income.
 While the lender is concerned with your creditworthiness or the likelihood that you’ll repay the loan, they also want to know that you have the means to make timely payments each month.